What is the Difference Between Online Accounting and Traditional?

 On the flipside, anyone, anywhere, with a secure login and access to the internet can use online accounting software and access the data it holds.
 This means things like financial admin can be done at home in your underpants.
 Or even while travelling.
 Preferably not in your underpants.

-How can accountants and clients work together?
+How does online accounting help accountants and clients work together?

 Accounts need raw data from their clients so they can do things like prepare accounts and tax returns.
 Inventing this data is very much frowned upon, so there needs to be a way to get it to them safely.
 It usually involves uploading attachments to multiple emails, and having a small emotional crisis each time you hit the attachment size limit.
 Or sending things by post.